Treating erectile dysfunction, also known as ED or impotence, remains a subject many men struggle to talk about.

 Experiencing a problem downstairs can be pretty distressing.
 ED can affect your self-esteem, relationships, mental health, and deprive you of the enormous benefits of regular sex.

 - How is ED diagnosed?

 - About Dr James Redwood

 Yet, erectile dysfunction means different things to different people.

 Many describe it as the inability to get an erection.
-However, it’s more commonly seen as the inability to maintain an erection for any reasonable length of time.
+More commonly, medical professionals view ED as an inability to maintain an erection for a reasonable length of time.

 Physical causes include:

 - Atherosclerosis (narrowing of the arteries that supply the penis with blood)